Global phase diagram of the one-dimensional Sachdev-Ye-Kitaev model at finite $N$: The noninteracting limit

 To characterize the MBL transitions, we explore the critical behaviors of the dynamic transition.
 Around the MBL transition, $\avg{\tilde r}$ should obey a universal scaling function, i.e., $\avg{\tilde r} = f[(J-J_c)L^{1/\nu}]$, where $\nu$ is the correlation/localization length critical exponent.
 By collapsing the data, as shown in Fig.~\ref{level_statistics}(c), we obtain the critical exponent $\nu \!\approx\!
-3.4\pm 0.1 $ for $N\!=\!2$. (for $N\!=\!4$, the data collapse shown in Fig. \ref{level_statistics}(d) gives rise to $\nu\!\approx\!
-3.2\pm 0.2$).
-Remarkably, the obtained exponent is consistent with Harris criteria $d\nu\!>\!2$~\cite{harris1974,chayes1986,chandran2015} where $d\!=\!1$ is the spatial dimension of the system.
-To the best of our knowledge, it is the first time from ED calculations to obtain a critical exponent $\nu$ consistent with Harris criteria\cite{harris1974,chayes1986,chandran2015}.
-One important ingredient of obtaining this critical exponent is that we manage to reduce the finite-size effect in the ED calculations by considering a dimerized version of Eq.~\eqref{realSYK}, i.e., we set the variance to be $t_1^2/N$ and $t_2^2/N$, $t_1 \!\ne\! t_2$, for odd and even bonds, respectively.
+1.1\pm 0.1 $ for $N\!=\!2$. (for $N\!=\!4$, the data collapse shown in Fig. \ref{level_statistics}(d) gives rise to $\nu\!\approx\!
+0.99\pm 0.2$).
+In order to improve the quality of data collapse, we set the variance of the random hopping in Eq.~\eqref{realSYK} to be $t_1^2/N$ and $t_2^2/N$, $t_1 \!\ne\! t_2$, for odd and even bonds, respectively.
 The staggered variances significantly shorten the localization length (which is still proportional to $N$, as shown in the SM); accordingly, the finite-size effect decreases for the accessible system size.
+Our ED calculations show that the critical exponent $\nu \approx 1.1$, which is consistent with previous ED works on MBLwith previous ED works transition using small system size~\cite{Khemani17prl,Luitz15prb, Pollmann14prl} and is still quite different from the results obtained by real-space renormalization studies using large system size \cite{Vosk15prl,Potter15prx,Potter17prl,SXZhang18prl,SXZhang19arX}.